-Over the past decade, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past 10 years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for many decades.
-The recommended phase-out mandates are suppose to have the HVAC industry move to a more green friendly refrigerant with a technical code R410A.
+The recommended phase-out mandates are suppose to have the HVAC industry move to a more environmentally friendly refrigerant with a technical code R410A.
 R410A has been verified to be safer for the environment.

-Champaign homeowners should understand that these Dry Charged Units are allowed in the U.S. and Canada.
+Champaign homeowners should understand that these Dry Charged Units are approved in the U.S. and Canada.
 Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically looked upon as a replacement “part”.
-Today, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+As a result, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Do you recommend purchasing a Dry Charge Air Conditioning System?

 Well, it really depends on a number of things.
-The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Reasons to buy an R-410A refrigerant system

 Current R-410A systems provide benefits to Champaign homeowners that Dry Charge units do not.
-Some of the benefits include:
+A sample of the benefits include:

 - Increased energy efficiency for comfort at a cost savings